RestoreMonarchyPlugins/UnturnedDocumentation/Plugin Development/harmony.md

 # Getting Started

 First, download [Lib.Harmony](https://www.nuget.org/packages/Lib.Harmony) for your project.
 Alternatively, you can download the `.dll` file from [GitHub Releases](https://github.com/pardeike/Harmony/releases) and reference it manually.
-I recommend using version `2.2.2`, as it's widely supported by plugins.
+I recommend using version `2.2.2`, as it's widely used by plugins.

 ## Steps